ohata-toast/Network-VPC/en/console-guide.md

 The DVR method is the default method provided by NHN Cloud.
 It is recommended to use the DVR method except for special circumstances because the method offers advantages of reliability, high availability, and traffic distribution.

 It is also possible to change the routing table method.
-Please note that, when changing the routing table method, external communication and inter-subnet communication will be cut off for about 1 minute until the reconfiguration of routing table is completed.
+Note that, when changing the routing table method, external communication and inter-subnet communication will be cut off for about 1 minute until the reconfiguration of routing table is completed.

 ## Peering